Dan-Heath/HC/content.md

 # What is the difference between push, fetch, and pull?

-[Git](https://git-scm.com/) provides several options for synchronizing your remote and local branches:
+[Git](https://git-scm.com/) provides several commands that let you synchronize your remote and local branches:

-- `git push` - Uploads changes from a local branch to a remote repository.
+- `git push` - Uploads changes from a local branch to a remote repository
-- `git fetch` - Downloads changes from a remote repository to your tracking branch.
+- `git fetch` - Downloads changes from a remote repository to your tracking branch
-- `git pull` - Fetches and then merges changes into a local branch.
+- `git pull` - Fetches and then merges changes into a local branch

 Often `git push` and `git pull` are described as equivalent.
 This isn't entirely correct, since `git pull` does two things.

-`git push` takes your current branch, and checks to see whether or not there is a tracking branch for a remote repository connected to it.
-If there is a tracking branch, Git takes the changes from our branch and pushes them to the remote branch.
-This is how you share code with a remote repository, you can think of it as "make the remote branch resemble my local branch". `git push` fails if the remote branch has diverged from your local branch: if not all the commits in the remote branch are in your local branch.
-When this happens, you must synchronize your local branch with the remote branch with `git pull` or `git fetch` and `git merge`.
+The `git push` command lets you share code with a remote repository; it updates the remote branch so that it is identical to your local branch.
+The command checks for the tracking branch of a remote repository that is connected to your local branch.
+If there is a remote-tracking branch, the command uploads any updates from the local branch to the remote branch.
+If the remote branch contains commits that are not in the local branch, the `git push` command fails because the branches are divergent.
+To resolve the failure, you must synchronize the local branch with the remote branch using either `git pull` or the combination of `git fetch` and `git merge`.

 `git fetch` again takes your current branch, and checks to see if there is a tracking branch.
 If so, it looks for changes in the remote branch, and pulls them into the tracking branch.
 It does not change your local branch.
 To do that, must perform `git merge origin/master` (for the "master" branch) to merge those changes into your branch - probably also called "master".